 This guide is not specific for an individual person and therefore does not constitute financial advice.
 Get free individual advice and either call or WhatsApp our team today.

 Our experience is that getting a mortgage as a single person can be more difficult as we have evidence that mortgage lenders will look at affordability in more depth.
-It is our opinion that it is no more difficult than a joint mortgage application however the mortgage sourcing and mortgage application need to be carried out in more depth. – Stephen Roberts (Director)
+It is our opinion that it is no more difficult than joint mortgages however the mortgage sourcing and application need to be carried out in more depth. – Stephen Roberts (Director)

 Speak to a mortgage broker and get the best mortgage deals

-It is possible to get a mortgage with only one owner named on the deeds, so if you’re a single person, don’t assume that your chances will be reduced because you’re the only person applying.
-You have as good a chance as anybody, provided you can meet the lender’s criteria and affordability checks.
+It is possible to be a sole homeowner and get a mortgage with only one owner named on the deeds.
+So if you’re a single person, don’t assume that your chances will be reduced because you’re the only person applying.
+Single applicant mortgages have as good a chance of getting approved as much as joint applicant do, provided you can meet the lender’s criteria and affordability checks.

 To find out more about the deals you will be eligible for, contact establish online mortgage advisor from our team.
 As the right deal can save you hundreds of pounds each month, you will be financially better off if you decide to use our services.
 You will also save yourself a lot of time, as we will do all of the hard work for you when it comes to comparing mortgages and completing the mortgage application.